micktaiwan/html5game/README.md

-Little test with (soon) Angular, pixi.js, firebase....
+Little test with Angular, pixi.js, firebase.
+Soon to be a great game ?